mijiacang/WordPress-Plugin-OnlineJudge/README.md

-# WordPress Plugin Boilerplate
+# WordPress Plugin OnlineJudge

-A standardized, organized, object-oriented foundation for building high-quality WordPress Plugins.
+A WordPress pluing to create Online Judges social platform.
+Integrates with BuddyPress and bbPress.

 ## Contents